 (1) Atmospheric pressure at Field Elevation/Barometric pressure for Local Altimeter Setting and meter/feet conversion issues (flight crewmember training).

 (2) Training requirements for fuel freeze (maintenance and flight crewmember training).

 (3) General polar-specific training on weather patterns and aircraft system limitations (flight crewmember training).

 (4) Proper use of the cold weather anti-exposure suit, if required (flight crewmember training).

 (5) Radiation exposure (see AC 120-61A, In-Flight Radiation Exposure).

-I am told the HF quality is generally good, though signals may be impacted by solar activity.
+I am told that VHF is sparse, HF quality is generally good, though signals may be impacted by solar activity.
 You may need to use either AM, USB or LSB to achieve the best clarity.

 Figure: INMARSAT Line of Sight, (Eddie's Notes)

 Keep in mind that Inmarsat satellites are geostationary, generally near the equator.
 They may not have good line-of-sight near the poles.
 Geosynchronous satellites, such as Iridium, have better coverage at the poles.